Mecklenburgische Seenplatte II – Landkreis Rostock III: History

 Mecklenburgische Seenplatte II – Landkreis Rostock III was created in 2002, then known as Bad Doberan – Güstrow – Müritz.
 It contained parts of the abolished constituencies of Wismar – Gadebusch – Grevesmühlen – Doberan – Bützow, Güstrow – Sternberg – Lübz – Parchim – Ludwigslust, Rostock-Land – Ribnitz-Damgarten – Teterow – Malchin, Neubrandenburg – Altentreptow – Waren – Röbel, and Neustrelitz – Strasburg – Pasewalk – Ueckermünde – Anklam.
 Originally, it comprised the now-abolished districts of Güstrow, Müritz, and Bad Doberan.
 In the 2005 election, it lost the municipalities of Graal-Müritz and Sanitz and the Ämter of Carbäk, Rostocker Heide, and Tessin from the Bad Doberan district.
 In the 2013 election, it lost the remainder of its territory from the former Bad Doberan district, while expanding to cover most of the newly-formed Mecklenburgische Seenplatte district.
 It also acquired its current name.

 Members

 The constituency was held by the Social Democratic Party (SPD) from its creation in 2002 until 2009, during which time it was represented by Dirk Manzewski.
 It was won by the Christian Democratic Union (CDU) in 2009, and represented by Eckhardt Rehberg.
 He was re-elected in 2013 and 2017.
-The constituency was won by Johannes Arlt in 2021.
+The constituency was won by Johannes Arlt in 2021 and in 2025 by Ulrike Schielke-Ziesing.